petrstepanov/root-eclipse/README.md

 ## RAMDISK for Older Computers

-On modern computers with NVMe hard drives Eclipse indexer will crawl ROOT sources fairly quick.
-However, indexing process can take about one hour on older computers SATA3 interface or magnetic disk drives (HDD).
+On modern computers with NVMe hard drives Eclipse indexer will crawl ROOT sources fairly quickly.
+However, the indexing process can take about one hour on older computers SATA3 interface or magnetic disk drives (HDD).
+If you are interested

 Luckily there is a solution.
-If you have an older computer with decent amount of RAM (8 Gb+) I recommend setting up RAMDISK - a virtual drive partition in computer's RAM.
-Indexing speed will increase 2-4 times if you store Eclipse workspace folder and ROOT sources [on RAMDISK](https://github.com/patrikx3/ramdisk).
+If you have an older computer with a minimum of 8 GB of Random Access Memory (RAM) I recommend setting up RAMDISK - a virtual drive partition in the computer's RAM.
+Eclipse indexer speed will increase 2-4 times.
+Refer to [this GitHub repository](https://github.com/patrikx3/ramdisk) to set up RAMDISK on your Linux computer.
+Store your Eclipse workspace folder as well as ROOT sources on the RAMDISK.

 It is reasonable to disable system swap when using RAMDISK.
-This prevents the RAMDISK from being moved back onto the hard drive.
-Disable system swap with `sudo swapoff -a` after startup.
+This prevents the RAMDISK from being moved back onto the hard drive's swap partition.
+Disable system swap with `sudo swapoff -a` command after fresh system startup.

 ## [Rudimentary] Compiling and installing with GNU Make
 This option is fairly outdated.
 I mostly used it for Root v5 and early v6 versions.
 However it gives a good understanding of building a stand-alone CERN ROOT project.
 Also this option is useful for running the code if user does not have root permisions on computer.
 For instance, if working on the remote computer.